jina-ai/jina/CONTRIBUTING.md

 It prints a list of components the current version of Jina supports, and then exits.
 Make sure yours are not in red.

-Once you submit the PR, your code will be tested in the environment of Python 3.7 and 3.8 with [full exta dependencies](extra-requirements.txt) (`pip install .[all]`) installed.
+Once you submit the PR, your code will be tested in the environment of Python 3.7 and 3.8 with [full extra dependencies](extra-requirements.txt) (`pip install .[all]`) installed.

 <a name="-contributing-documentation"></a>
 ## 📖 Contributing Documentation